 Care of Slate Floors

-Natural Slate is pretty much immune to most common chemicals used on floors.
+Natural slate is pretty much immune to most common chemicals used to clean and polish floors.
 The result is, in the matter of floor maintenance, it is pretty easy to maintain over the life of the floor.
-Most of the usual cleaners may be used on slate with safety, though strong alkaline solutions or acids could adversely affect the grout joint.
+Most of the usual cleaners may be used on slate without worry, though strong alkaline solutions or acids could adversely affect the grout joint.
 If you have questions about your floor in this regard, please call us today at 972-463-6604 and we can discuss each of your questions.

 Because slate is dense and practically non-porous, it is usually not affected by strong detergents or ammonia.
 Keith Clay Floors recommends that you begin the cleaning process with warm water only.
-Prevention of any additional potential problems then is a matter of education with each individual slate floor surface as to what may be used.
+Prevention of any additional potential problems is then a matter of education with each individual slate floor surface as to what may be used for care.
 It can be in the regular application a sealant found in tile stores to slate, especially the grout.
 Let’s discuss this prevention aspect a little more.

 Can Synthetic Detergents Be Used?

 It is possible to use a synthetic detergent to maintain a slate floor.
 Using this type of detergent, you will be keeping it clean like any other floor, scrubbing as necessary and mopping between times.
 If you have a cleft floor however, Keith Clay Floors does recommend you have it cleaned professionally.
 It really requires a professional machine using a stiff brush pad to insure that the surface comes clean.
 Keith Clay does not recommend abrasive powders as they sometimes leave a residue and take a while to dry properly.
-Once thoroughly cleaned, rinsed and allowed to completely dry, then the floor will benefit from the application of a protective treatment.
-The word “”protective”” as it is used in this text is not to imply that the slate needs protection, but that a coat of wax, sealer or impregnator will allow it to be cleaned easier in the future.
-We believe this is the best of all worlds in the life of the floor, and a little different that most floors.
+Once thoroughly cleaned, rinsed and allowed to completely dry, the floor will benefit from the application of a protective treatment.
+The word “protective” as it is used in this context is not to imply that the slate needs protection, but that a coat of wax, sealer or impregnator will allow it to be cleaned easier in the future.
+We believe this is the best of all worlds in the life of the floor, and what sets slate apart from most floors.

 Can We Use Sealers Or Impregnators?

-Slate floors which are supplied in the standard “”natural cleft”” finish, can be sealed or have an impregnator applied as well.
-Keith Clay recommends that a sealer for slate be a low viscosity type, and less than 25% in solids.
+Slate floors which are supplied in the standard “natural cleft” finish, can be sealed or have an impregnator applied as well.
+Keith Clay recommends that a sealer for slate to be a low viscosity type, and less than 25% solids.
 Today’s new impregnators can also work very well, but any treatment should be applied strictly in accordance with the manufacturer’s recommendations.
 Keith Clay Floors can find out any particulars about your floor before you make a decision about what to use.
 Impregnators typically do not result in a gloss finish, whereas sealers may be a gloss or satin finish.
 Remember that all sealers and impregnators are a permanent treatment, and that they are very difficult to remove.
-We recommend that a sample piece or small area be treated first to assure that this is the desired end finish.
+We recommend that a sample piece or small area be treated first to insure that you achieve the desired end finish.
 Once complete, you will be able to make the best decision for your floor.